sourcegraph/k6/README.md

 You should increase the resources for your instance accordingly if running a test designed for your instance size breaks your instance.

-A search type fails when 95% of the searches take longer than the time listed below to return results during non-stressed tests:
-  - literal: 5.5seconds
-  - regexp: 6.5seconds
-  - structural: 35seconds
-  - unindexed: 35seconds

 It is expected for search results to return slower during its peak hours, especially for search queries that are considered expensive, like structural searches and unindexed searches.
 We should focus on the failing request rates for those tests instead.

 > NOTE: These values defined in the config/thresholds.json in the tests directory